CLOSE SEARCH

 The first step for beneficiaries with concerns should be to formally write to the Executor(s) seeking information.

-The legal duty of executors is to keep all Beneficiaries “reasonably informed”, which gives the executor(s) considerable leeway.
+The legal duty of executors is to keep all beneficiaries “reasonably informed”, which gives the executor(s) considerable leeway.
 This is where a measured approach, with the assistance of lawyers, can assist, especially where executors seem to be reluctant to provide any or the bare minimum of information, which would typically be only information about income, distributions and expenses.

 The chances of successfully pressurising executors are also increased if all or a clear majority in number of beneficiaries act together, so it’s important to speak with other beneficiaries before seeking to take any steps.